Hemileia vastatrix: Appearance

-Lifecycle
+Life cycle

 Hemileia's life cycle begins with the germination of uredospores through germ pores in the spore.
 It mainly attacks the leaves and is only rarely found on young stems and fruit.
 Appressoria are produced, which in turn produce vesicles, from which entry into the substomatal cavity is gained.
 Within 24–48 hours, infection is completed.
 After successful infection, the leaf blade is colonized and sporulation will occur through the stomata.
 One lesion produces 4–6 spore crops over a 3–5 month period releasing 300–400,000 spores.

 There is currently no known alternate host nor reported cases of infection by basidiospores of H. vastatrix, yet the fungus is able to overcome resistance by plants and scientists do not know exactly how.
 The predominant hypothesis is that H. vastatrix is heteroecious, completing its life cycle on an alternate host plant which has not yet been found.
 An alternative hypothesis is that H. vastatrix actually represents an early-diverging autoecious rust, in which the teliospores are non-functional and vestigial, and the sexual life cycle is completed by the urediniospores.
-Hidden meiosis and sexual reproduction (cryptosexuality) has been found within the generally asexual urediniospores.
+Hidden meiosis and sexual reproduction (cryptosexuality) have been found within the generally asexual urediniospores.
 This finding may explain why new physiological races have arisen so often and so quickly in H. vastatrix.

 Control

 Recent studies and research papers have shown that CLR is under-researched compared to pathogens of other cash crops and that there are many factors that can influence the incidence and severity of the disease.
-Therefore an integrated approach that includes genetic, chemical, and cultural controls is the best course of action.
+Therefore, an integrated approach that includes genetic, chemical, and cultural controls is the best course of action.